John McCarty (born 1844)

-John McCarty (July 13, 1844... in Westchester County, New York – October 20, 1905 in Goshen, Orange County, New York) was an American politician from New York.
+John McCarty (July 13, 1844, in Westchester County, New York – October 20, 1905, in Goshen, Orange County, New York) was an American politician from New York.

 Life

-John was born on July 13, 1844 in Westchester County, New York.
+McCarty was born on July 13, 1844, in Westchester County, New York.
 He was the son of Hugh McCarty and Sarah Rogers, Irish immigrants from County Down.
 Hugh was a contractor for masonry who owned his own quarries and provided stone for the High Bridge and the Brooklyn Naval Yard dry dock.
-In about 1863 John joined his father in Brooklyn, where Hugh initially planned on setting up his son to work as a grocery store owner.
+In about 1863 McCarty joined his father in Brooklyn, where Hugh initially planned on setting up his son to work as a grocery store owner.

-Instead, John worked in the Naval Yard and became politically active in the Brooklyn 5th Ward.
+Instead, McCarty worked in the Naval Yard and became politically active in the Brooklyn 5th Ward.
 He served for several years as the Brooklyn Board of Health's chief clerk, followed a position as Justice Walsh's clerk.
 In 1878, he was elected to the Brooklyn Board of Alderman, where he served until 1891 and at different points was made president of the board.
 For many years he was one of the "Big Four" who controlled the Brooklyn Democratic Party, the other three being Hugh McLaughlin, James Shevlin, and Patrick H. McCarren.